 There a number of things to do before you leave Mannheim and return home.
 Here, you will find a list of the things you need to do before you leave:

 Your membership at the University of Mannheim ends with your disenrollment.
+You may need to present a confirmation, for example, to the statutory health insurance provider or to enroll at another higher education institution.
 Please submit your request for disenrollment online in Portal² > My studies > Requests > Disenrollment and take note of the information on how to submit a request published there.
 International exchange students are asked to select “other reasons” under the heading “Reason for disenrollment.”

 Important: You can check your grades on Portal2 up to 60 days after your disenrollment.